 You’re waiting to order your burrito and notice the menu is on a row of four digital displays.
 Two are programmed with static images of the current menu, one rotates through promotions, and one shows a guy enjoying his burrito.

-You think to yourself, “couldn’t I accomplish the same thing in my hotel lobby with TVs from the big-box store down the street?”
+You think to yourself, “couldn’t I create the same commercial wall display in my hotel lobby with consumer TVs from the big-box store down the street?”

 KniTec, the United States’ premier Digital Display dealer, gives you the honest truth.

 “Well, I suppose you could, but it would be a huge pain and end up costing you more money in the long run than just buying a Digital Signage Display,” says Sarah Glickman, Director of ProAV Sales at KniTec.

 “Different Displays have different functions,” she explains.
 “So if a Display is meant to be a homeowner’s living room TV, like the TVs sold at big box retailers, then its Display Technology will be one that supports constantly moving images with a brightness level (nit) suitable for the living room, which would be too dim in most commercial environments.
 Digital Signage Displays are often more rugged, both in terms of their exterior casing and their components.
 Most are built for 16/7 or 24/7 operation (16 or 24 hours a day for 7 days a week) as opposed to Consumer TVs, which are often 8/7.”

 “Then the menu system would also present challenges.
 Your Consumer TV may be a Smart TV or have a consumer interface that prioritizes easy selection of streaming platforms instead of a menu that is laid out to select (and in some cases, even design) user-created content for advertisements or menus.”